• Free returns until January 15

 When purchasing a work of art or collector's item, the artist or gallery provides a certificate of authenticity.

-To ensure the traceability of the work, here are the particulars that must appear:
+To ensure the traceability of the work, the following information appear on the Carre d'artistes certificate of authenticity:

 • the artist's name;